VNG-Realisatie/vng-api-common/docs/ref/client.rst

 Obtaining a client
 ==================

-Internally, `zds-client`_ is used to resolve remote API objects where the API is documented using OpenAPI 3 specifications.
+Internally, the `APIClient`_ client is used to resolve remote API objects.

-Subclasses of the base ``Client`` class can also be used, in a pluggable fashion.
-By default, the base class is used in combination with :class:`vng_api_common.models.APICredential`.

 Public API